-- · Monetary conditions have somewhat eased since the last Board meeting. - OFZ yields and deposit rates have declined.
-The potential for lending rates growth has mostly exhausted. - The Bank of Russia's decision to cut the key rate and the year-to-date decline in OFZ yields create conditions for the decline of deposit and lending rates in the future.
+- Monetary conditions continued to ease since the last Board meeting. - OFZ yields and deposit interest rates continued to decline. - The Bank of Russia's decisions to cut the key rate and the decline in OFZ yields observed since the beginning of 2019 create conditions for the decrease in deposit and lending rates in the future. - In June, real sector lending continued to grow on the back of eased monetary conditions.